extism/docs/docs/quickstart/host-quickstart.md

 # Quickstart

-The following provides a minimal guide to running an Extism plug-in in your language and platform of choice.
-This document should get you from 0 to "hello, world!" as quick as possible.
+The following is a minimal guide to running an Extism plug-in in your language and platform of choice.
+This document should get you from `0` to `"Hello, World!"` as quickly as possible.

 ## Choose A Language

 In Extism parlance, your normal (non-wasm) application is known as the "host".
-We offer a variety of libraries, which we call "Host SDKs", to help you embed Extism into your language.
-First choose a language:
+We offer a variety of libraries, which we call "Host SDKs", to help you embed Extism plug-ins into your application.

+First choose the language of your application:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';